 A halo surrounds Theodore’s head.
 The emperor wears a crown, along with a long, close-fitting military tunic (divitision).
 A long, embroidered, gem-encrusted scarf (loros) is wrapped around his abdomen.
 St. Theodore appears to be wearing some kind of military tunic, possibly armor, and boots.
 Both men rest their other hands on the handles of unsheathed swords.

-The letters MANOVL are usually found to the left of the emperor, but here are practically illegible.
+The letters MANOVL are usually found to the left of the emperor, but on this example are practically illegible.

 |Issuing Authority:||Manuel I|